Mesalazine

 Kidney

-cautionInform your doctor before receiving the Mesalazine if you have a history of Kidney diseases/conditions.
-Mesalazine should be used with extreme caution in patients with mild to moderate kidney impairment.
-It is recommended for use in patients with severe kidney impairment.
+cautionInform your doctor before using Mesalazine if you have a history of kidney disease.
+It should be used cautiously in patients with mild to moderate kidney impairment.
+It is not recommended for use in populations with severe kidney impairment.

 Children